 My personal preference, though, is staying in the historic town of Crested Butte, within walking distance of Elk Avenue — the colorful main street where most of the town’s restaurants, bars, and boutiques are located.

 From town, you can hop on the free ski bus, which runs frequently between town and the mountain throughout the day and evening.
+The walkability of the town is hard to beat, and even when it’s bone-chillingly cold, the proximity of dining and shopping in town makes it a great option.

 Alpine Getaways offers several rental homes in town.
 For a true splurge, consider Scarp Ridge Lodge, located just off Elk Avenue in a beautifully restored former saloon.
 The luxury property features five king bedrooms, a children’s bunkroom, an indoor saltwater pool, two hot tubs, a gym, and oxygen-enhanced air to help with the altitude.
 A private chef can also prepare meals during your stay.
 The lodge is part of Eleven Experience, a company known for exceptional adventure properties around the world.